temporalio/documentation/docs/java/how-to-replay-a-workflow-execution-in-java.md

 WorkflowReplayer.replayWorkflowExecution(file, MyWorkflow.class);
 ```

-In both examples if Workflow History is non-deterministic, an error will be thrown.
-You can choose
+In both examples, if Event History is non-deterministic, an error is thrown.
-to wait until all histories have been replayed with `replayWorkflowExecutions` by setting the `failFast`
-argument to `false`.
+You can choose to wait until all histories have been replayed with `replayWorkflowExecutions` by setting the `failFast` argument to `false`.